 Many people have a strong attachment to Kosciuszko National Park.
 Local Aboriginal communities have deep cultural connections and many non-Aboriginal people have links to the land associated with previous and present uses.
 The park has a rich Aboriginal and European history and in some cases, the mountains, their people and their exploits have become part of Australian folklore and helped shape our national identity.

-These amendments should be read in conjunction with the Kosciuszko National Park Plan of Management (2006):
+These amendments are included in the Kosciuszko National Park Plan of Management (2006):

 These annual implementation reports are a requirement under Chapter 16 of the Kosciuszko National Park Plan of Management (2006).
 They chart trends in the condition of the park's values and the progress of the management plan’s implementation.

 - Kosciuszko National Park Plan of Management (2006) 2011-2012 Implementation Report (PDF 1MB)